-When I run my MB Star diagnosis SD Connect C4 with cable in Xentry 05.2016 everything works well.
-I made configuration the WIFI of PC with the normal procedure with 26xa ec. but when i tried to connect my Wifi of pc with the MB SD C4 I got error that there is no connection. i tried different times but nothing happened.
+When I run my Star diagnosis SD Connect C4 with cable in Xentry 05.2016 everything works well.
+I made configuration the WIFI of PC with the normal procedure with 26xa ec. but when i tried to connect my Wifi of pc with the SD C4 I got error that there is no connection. i tried different times but nothing happened.
 The sdconnect is on standby but my PC doesn’t see the Road24h.
 After a little bit of time in my network connection i can see the Road24h but when I try to connect it gives me error and than the Road24h is not anymore in my network connections.

 Finally, I solved by following this step-by-step instruction:

 To save an ad-hoc network and its network key on the guest computer (running Windows 7)